 The full name of Seattle’s newest performing arts center is Marion Oliver McCaw Hall.
 The Hall opened in 2003 and has been hailed as a huge success.
 It is home to both the Seattle Opera and the Pacific Norwest Ballet.
 Though the hall is only open for performances, you can glimpse the five-story glass grand lobby through the windows.
 Outside the hall is a public courtyard, with a fascinating water sculpture that makes a great entry point to the Center itself.

 Seattle Children’s Museum: Located inside the Center House

-The Children’s museum is renowned for wowing kids and adults alike.
-With eight permanent exhibits, and numerous changing exhibits, the museum is very much a hands on experience.
+The Children’s Museum is renowned for wowing kids and adults alike.
+With eight permanent exhibits and numerous changing exhibits, the museum is very much a hands-on experience.
 The museum strives to emphasize cultural diversity.
-If you have kids, allow a couple hours for this one.
+If you have kids, allow a couple of hours for this one.
 Admission is $7.50 for kids and adults alike.

 Center House 305 Harrison Street: